ivartanov/sfl2/doc/SFL-Architecture.md

 # Service life cycle

 > [!NOTE]
 > A bit simplified state diagram not showing pending states is below.
-Pleas refer to MSDN for full details about possible service states and transitions among those.
+Please refer to MSDN for full details about possible service states and transitions among those.

 ![](images/svcLifeCycle.svg)